KimberlyChristensen/leaflet-challenge/README.md

 1. **Data set**

    The USGS earthquake data is provided in a number of different formats, updated every 5 minutes.
 The data was pulled from the [USGS GeoJSON Feed](http://earthquake.usgs.gov/earthquakes/feed/v1.0/geojson.php) page.
 The website provides several options for selecting data, including the Past Hour, Past Day, Past 7 Days, and Past 30 Days.
 The data can further be filtered to include all earthquakes or just significant earthquakes.
-For this project, "Significant Earthquakes within the Past 30 Days" was selected.
+For this project, "Earthquakes with a Magnitude of 2.5+ within the Past 30 Days" was selected.

    The data returned is a JSON representation of that data.
 The URL of this JSON is used to pull in the data for the visualization.